Forensic science cover four main categories, pathology, biology, toxicology and chemistry.

-Miscellaneous chemicals - physical or chemical analysis of unknown materials to identify them or compare them.
-This can include personal defence sprays, vehicle light filament examinations and tyre examinations.
+Miscellaneous chemicals - physical or chemical analysis of unknown materials to identify or compare them.
+This can include personal defence sprays, lubricants, metals and vehicle light filament examinations.

-We examine handwriting and signatures to determine who wrote them.
-This includes if a document has been altered by examining the ink, any erasures, obliterated entries or page substitutions.
+We examine handwriting and signatures from questioned and known sources to determine if they were written by the same person.
+This includes if a document has been altered by examining the properties of the ink, any erasures, additions, obliterated entries or page substitutions.